 So how do you deal with these challenges?
 You establish a communicators' network.

-Davis & Company has developed this white paper to show you how to create a network in seven easy-to-follow steps.
+Davis & Company has developed this Smart guide to show you how to create a network in seven easy-to-follow steps.
 You'll learn how to:

 - Set objectives so you're clear about what you want to accomplish before building your network